uri-interop/impl/README.md

 ### _UriComponents_

-The _UriComponents_ class is composed of static methods with all of the core logic for parsing, normalizing, and resolving.
+The _UriComponents_ class contains static methods with all of the core logic for parsing, normalizing, and resolving.
 You can call these static methods from your own implementations.

 * * *